Ineluki/RRM/readme.md

 # RRM

-RRM (Request-Response-Manager) is a tiny tool to facilitate request & response on dual-channel transports, such as websockets, webworkers or webrtc.
+RRM (Request-Response-Manager) is a tiny tool to facilitate request & response on bi-directional transports, such as websockets, webworkers or webrtc.

 Uses promises for async flow.